 5. Superman/Batman: Public Enemies (2009)

+The plot follows Superman and Batman’s fight against Lex Luthor, who is now the president of the United States.
+At first it seems he has good intentions to make the world a better place.
 As can be expected, this is not the case, and he tries to pin the tragic events of Metallo on Superman using altered footage.
-Before long, Batman and Superman have teamed up and are on an intense mission through the city to prove the Man of Steel’s innocence while being attacked by multiple enemies.
-The film’s highlight is the chemistry between Superman and Batman as they try to survive their hardships.
-With great animation and fast-paced action, this film was one of the better Superman films on this list and deserves its spot in the top five of this list.
+Before long, Batman and Superman team up and are on an intense mission through the city to prove the Man of Steel’s innocence while being attacked by multiple enemies.

 4. Superman: Doomsday (2007)